maptracker/datasciencecoursera/Rnotes.md

     was "first".
   * `levels(x)` = reports the factor names as ordered by integer value
-  * If you want to set the factor order explicitly, the `levels` argument can be used
+  * If you want to set the factor order explicitly, the `levels` argument can be used:

     ```R
     x <- factor(c("peach", "pear", "marmoset", "peach", "peach"),
                  levels = c("peach", "pear", "marmoset"))
     ```

 * The order of levels is important in some modeling because the first level is taken as baseline.
 * `table()` = simple contingency table of the factor
   * By default missing values will be excluded in the counts! set